Blue Green Algae / Spirulina

 Also Known As: N/A

-Key TCM Actions & Medicinal Uses: Tonifies Spleen and Kidney: strengthens the lungs, prevents and calms allergies, anemia, promotes digestion, strengthens immunity, improves mental faculties, increases metabolism.
-Tonifies and Builds Qi: improves energy, lifts depression, chronic fatigue syndrome, stress.
-Clears Heat: headaches, jaundice, stuck menses.
+Medicinal Uses: Strengthens the lungs, prevents and calms allergies, anemia, promotes digestion, strengthens immunity, improves mental faculties, increases metabolism, improves energy, lifts depression, chronic fatigue syndrome, stress, headaches, jaundice, stuck menses, anxiety, hot flashes, PMS, detoxifying, stress, malnutrition.

 Parts Most Frequently Used: Algae

-History/Folklore: Cyanobacteria are thought to have converted the early atmosphere by producing gaseous oxygen as a by-product of photosynthesis.
+History/Folklore: Blue-green algae and spirulina are cyanobacteria.
+These one-celled organisms are thought to have converted the early atmosphere by producing gaseous oxygen as a by-product of photosynthesis.
 This process was said to be the “rusting of the Earth” and caused the Great Oxygenation Event that changed Earth forever, allowing new, more-complex life forms to develop.

 New research suggests that algae may have potential as a renewable energy source by converting sunlight into electricity.
 Efforts are currently being explored to commercialize algae-based fuels, such as gasoline and diesel.

-Spirulina is about 60-percent protein, containing all the essential amino acids.
-It is a superior source of protein even compared to other plant sources, such as legumes.
+Both blue-green algae and spirulina are a complete source of protein.
+Spirulina is about 60-percent protein, containing all eight of the essential amino acids.
+Blue-green algae contains all 20 amino acids.
+Both are considered a superior source of protein even compared to other plant sources, such as legumes.

 Spirulina has been a food source for the Aztecs and other Mesoamericans.
 After the sixteenth century, when many of their lakes, where the algae grew, were drained for agricultural and urban development, the food fell out of common usage.

-Spirulina has been used successfully as an economical and highly-nutritious food source to feed the poor, promoting better health in children.
+Spirulina has been used successfully as an economical and highly-nutritious food source to feed the poor and promote better health in children.
 The World Health Organization recognizes spirulina as being safe and without risk for feeding children suffering from malnutrition.

 The constituent makeup of spirulina is said to match mother’s milk in its nutritional value and content ratios, making it, along with its simple cellular structure, extremely easy to digest and be absorbed by the body.